creator-utkarsh/Credit-Card-Launch-Strategic-Insights/README.md

 #### By Monthly Trend:
  ![c8](https://github.com/user-attachments/assets/c01d384e-3a79-4752-9039-1320845bfd71)
 - **August and September** are the highest spending months, totalling 217M, constituting **40.8%** of the total spend, with September being the highest one at 116M.
-- This is because of the festive season during those months. ( More focus on offers, discounts and collaborated promotions must be there during these time)
+- This is because of the festive season during those months. ( More focus on offers, discounts, and collaborative promotions must be there during these times)

 #### Spending behaviour by Income:
  ![c12](https://github.com/user-attachments/assets/f5cb32ad-e932-48be-b0a4-c356bc6bce28)
-- Here as per the scatter plot for spend vs income, i took 30k on spend line as a differentiating point because it was almost 50% of the high income group's average monthly income.
-And for the income side, the three different income groups from earlier was taken in consideration.
+- Here, as per the scatter plot for spend vs income, I took 30k on the spend line as a differentiating point because it was almost 50% of the high-income group's average monthly income.
+And for the income side, the three different income groups from earlier were taken into consideration.
-- This revealed 5 very important customer segments based on high value, hidden value, emerging and risky customers for which the details are in next slide.
+- This revealed 5 very important customer segments based on high value, hidden value, emerging, and risky customers, for which the details are in the next slide.

 ## Customer Segmentation
 ##  ![p-3](https://github.com/user-attachments/assets/8f55a262-0274-463c-935d-657ce7554ab2)
- Here customers were divided into 5 major segments based on their spend vs income:
+ Here, customers were divided into 5 major segments based on their spend vs income:
 - "High Value" - income> 58000 ; spend > 30000
 - "Prime Minimalists" - income> 58000 ; spend < 30000
 - "Emerging" - income between 40000 and 58000 ; spend < 30000